gabrielweyer/gabrielweyer.github.io/_posts/2018-04-22-cake-build.md

 **25th of Sep 2021**: I decided to remove Travis CI from this post.
 Travis CI recently [poorly handled a security vulnerability][travis-ci-exposed-secrets] and security is of paramount importance when it comes to build systems.

 **5th of Jan 2019**: a lot has been happening since I initially wrote this post. `Azure DevOps` released a free tier for open source projects, the `Cake` and `GitVersion` contributors have been hard at work to take advantage of the latest features of `.NET Core`.
-So much things have changed that I decided to update this post to reflect the current state of affairs (inclusion of `Azure DevOps`, upgrade to `.NET Core 2.2`, utilisation of `.NET Core global tools` and removing the `Mono` requirement on `Unix` platforms).
+So many things have changed that I decided to update this post to reflect the current state of affairs (inclusion of `Azure DevOps`, upgrade to `.NET Core 2.2`, utilisation of `.NET Core global tools` and removing the `Mono` requirement on `Unix` platforms).

 As a developer I'm amazed by the number of free tools and services available.
 I wanted to create an end-to-end demo of a `CI/CD` pipeline that would include: